Computer Software Development

 A student with a certificate in Computer Software Development will be able to:

-- Demonstrate fluency in an object-oriented programing language
+- Program proficiency in an object-oriented programming language